International Summer Camp UK

 • Experience of working with young people from a range of nationalities

-We've made some exciting changes to our staff packages and roles for summer 2024.
-Our aim is to have the very best staff team - full of energy, enthusiasm and positive role models and in return a great staff package to underline the value of your role and work.
+Our staff packages are carefully thought out to create the very best staff team - full of energy, enthusiasm and positive role models and in return a great staff package to underline the value of your role and work.

 Wages and Work Schedule

-Staff are scheduled to work approximately 11 hrs per day and work schedules will be available a week in advance.
+Staff are scheduled to work approximately 8.5 - 10.5 hrs per day and work schedules will be available a week in advance.
 Wages are paid via bank transfer and are usually paid in two instalments, one at the end of your first month (August 1) and the other shortly after the end of camp.
 Underneath are the gross wage amounts before taxes - National Insurance and PAYE deductions (deductions are based upon your current tax codes).
 The amounts below already include the government accommodation & food deduction allowance of £9.10 per day.
-Our 2024 Camp Counsellors will be paid the following amount for a 7-week role (this includes a 6-night residential staff training period).
+Our 2026 Camp Counsellors will be paid the following amount for a 7-week role (this includes a 6-night residential staff training period):

 • Camp Counsellor £4200